M-Pedrami/M-Pedrami/README.md

 👋 Hello World!
-I'm [Your Name], a budding Full-Stack Web Developer currently immersed in a comprehensive bootcamp journey from September to January. 🚀 Passionate about turning ideas into interactive and functional web applications.
+I'm Maziar, a budding Full-Stack Web Developer currently immersed in a comprehensive bootcamp journey from September to January '24. 🚀 Passionate about turning ideas into interactive and functional web applications.

-💻 My days are filled with lines of code, and I love the rhythmic sound of keys hitting the keyboard as I bring my projects to life. 🎶 I believe in the power of technology to transform ideas into reality and make a positive impact.

 🌐 Currently honing my skills in HTML, CSS, JavaScript, and diving deep into the world of frameworks and libraries. 🛠️ Excited to explore the limitless possibilities of web development and contribute to the ever-evolving tech landscape.